NeuroFlame/nfc-single-round-ridge-regression-freesurfer/display_notes.md

 ### Overview

-This computation performs a ridge regression on the merged datasets with freesurfer modality from multiple sites using specified covariates and dependent variables.
-This computation is designed to run within a federated learning environment, where each site performs a local regression analysis, and then global results are aggregated.
+This computation performs a ridge regression on datasets given in .csv format from multiple sites using specified covariates and dependent variables.
+The data used in this example uses dependent variables from thickness, surface and volume measurements of various cortical and sub-cortical brain regions.
+This data is extracted from sMRI scans pre-processed with Freesurfer recon-all pipeline.
+This computation is designed to run within a federated learning environment, where each site performs a local regression analysis, sends the ceofficients to aggregator, where they are averaged to compute the global result/model.

 ### Example Settings